berkaynizam/aicamdemoproject/about.md

   annual report at this link.
 layout: about
 permalink: /about/
-title: About test 3
+title: About
-hero_title: About test
+hero_title: About
-hero_description: >
-  ai@cam’s mission is to drive a new wave of AI innovation that serves science, citizens, and society.
+hero_description: ai@cam’s mission is to drive a new wave of AI innovation that serves science, [citizens](https://google.com){:target="_blank"}, and society.
 findout_title: Find out more about our initiatives
 findout_boxes:
   - title: AI-deas